Acorna: The Unicorn Girl: "Gill" Giloglie

-One of Acorna's adoptive fathers, Declan "Gill" Giloglie the Third is described as having 'Viking-ancestors', he is nominally Christian.
+One of Acorna's adoptive fathers, Declan "Gill" Giloglie the Third is described as having 'Viking-ancestors', and is nominally Christian.
 His appearance is variously described as large, red-haired and straightforward in manner.
 Popular with children, Gill becomes the consort of Judit Kendoro and foster father to the children of the lunar mining base.
 One of his favourite epithets is acushla, a term derived from Irish, meaning 'darling'.

 Hafik Harakamian

-Rafik's uncle on his mother's side, father of Tapha, leading citizen of Laboue, secretive planet with minimal regulatory systems and no taxation.
-Head of House Harakamian, galactically recognised mercantile empire.
+Hafik is Rafik's uncle on his mother's side, father of Tapha, and a leading citizen of Laboue, a secretive planet with minimal regulatory systems and no taxation.
+He is the head of House Harakamian, a galactically recognised mercantile empire.

 Jana

-One of the orphans of Kezdet, bonded to the Anyag mine in Siri Teku's day-shift gang.
-Jana, although a child herself, becomes foster mother to Chiura when the toddler is acquired by Siri Teku.
-She is one of the children who identify the Piper, arch-villain of the Kezdet underworld.
+One of the orphans of Kezdet, bonded to the Anyag mine in Siri Teku's day-shift gang, Jana, although a child herself, becomes foster mother to Chiura when the toddler is acquired by Siri Teku.
+She is one of the children who identify the Piper, an arch-villain of the Kezdet underworld.